 I never would have thought to empty the contents of a green tea bag over fillets of fish but it really works.
 The miso dressing is a marvel; not only does it turn the vegetables into one of the most desirable elements of the dish, it also provides a great sauce for the rice.
 This is such a quick and clever recipe where the ingredients have been thoughtfully combined.
 It doesn't taste like something that has taken 15 minutes to cook.

 Having said that, my ultimate favourite element of this dish has to be the fish skin.
 At the end of the recipe Jamie Oliver separates the skin from the fish and fries it until crispy.
 This is something I’ve been doing ever since I saw this episode on TV many years ago because, to me, crispy salmon skin tastes divine.
 To my delight Col doesn’t agree so I get to eat his fish skin too!
 I know it sounds weird.
 When I saw Jamie Oliver cook the skin (which is so often thrown away) and declare it the star of the meal I was skeptical but I was wrong and he is a food genius.

 - Place the salmon onto a plate, open the green tea bags and shake the green tea over the salmon.
 Season with salt and pepper and make sure the salmon is evenly coated on all sides.

-- Slice half a red chilli to use as a garnish then place the remaining half into a blender along with the ginger, miso powder or paste, honey, soy sauce, the juice from half a lemon, most of the coriander and a small splash of water.
+- Slice half a red chilli to use as a garnish then place the remaining half into a blender along with the ginger, miso paste, honey, soy sauce, the juice from half a lemon, most of the coriander and a small splash of water.
 Blend until all the ingredients have combined into a smooth liquid.